ENGR112 Engineering Design

-- techniques of graphical, three-dimensional descriptive geometry, both in theory and practice in the analysis and solution of reverse engineering problems and engineering applications using free-hand and computer-aided engineering software
+- techniques of graphical, three-dimensional descriptive geometry, both in theory and practice in the analysis and solution of reverse engineering problems and engineering applications using free-hand, CAD engineering software, and manufacturing

-- investigation and solution of an engineering design application in a team environment using free-hand and computer-aided design and analysis software, and rapid prototyping techniques in order to analyze and explain the economic, societal, environmental, and ethical responsibilities of a professional engineer
+- investigation and solution of an engineering design application in a team environment using free-hand, CAD and analysis software, and manufacturing techniques, in order to analyze and explain the economic, societal, environmental, and ethical responsibilities of a professional engineer

 Assessment Methods for Course Learning GoalsThe evaluative tools may include any or all of the following as specified by the individual instructor's syllabus: objective examinations, research reports, laboratory reports, online activities and discussion, quizzes, projects, and papers.